SalvationDevelopment/dnv3a/README.md

 - Open src/index.html over some protocol other than file:///.
 - Log in, press `d` for duel, then click the `+` button in the lower-left corner repeatedly.

+Support was implemented for the matchmaking view, and for watching duels (partially).
+XYZ and later Yo-Gi-Oh! constructs are unsupported.

 The `flash/` directory contains a disassembled version of Dueling Network's swf file, created using SoThink SWF Decompiler.

 The `ff-ext/` directory contains a defunct Firefox extension that was supposed to be used for network communication. `src/swf-communicator/` replaces it, together with `src/js/communicator.js` (I think this works because of some crossdomain.xml file somewhere).